ATC

 Important Warning: You will likely be in a hospital before and after getting TECELRA.
 TECELRA may cause side effects that can be severe or life-threatening.
 Call your healthcare provider or get emergency help right away if you get any of the following: fever (100.4°F/38°C or higher); chills/shivering; difficulty breathing; fast or irregular heartbeat; low blood pressure; fatigue; severe nausea, vomiting, or diarrhea; severe headache; or new skin rash.
 Tell all your healthcare providers that you were treated with TECELRA.

 After getting TECELRA, you will be monitored daily at the healthcare facility for at least 7 days after the infusion.
 You should plan to stay close to a healthcare facility for at least 4 weeks.
 Do not drive, operate heavy machinery, or do other activities that could be dangerous for at least 4 weeks after you get TECELRA.
+Your healthcare provider will do blood tests to follow your progress.
+It is important that you have your blood tested.
+If you miss a scheduled appointment for your collection of blood, call your healthcare provider as soon as possible to reschedule.

 Before you receive TECELRA, tell your healthcare provider about all the medicines and supplements you take and your medical conditions, including: seizure, stroke, confusion, or memory loss; heart, liver, or kidney problems; low blood pressure; lung or breathing problems; recent or active infection; past infections that can be reactivated following treatment with TECELRA; low blood counts; pregnancy, you think you may be pregnant, or plan to become pregnant; breastfeeding; or taking a blood thinner.